Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

 1952 and referred to the practice of workers calling in sick on that day to extend their holiday weekend to four days.

-In Philadelphia and Rochester, the police began using the terms “Black Friday” and “Black Saturday” in the early 1960s to describe the heavy traffic and chaotic crowds that accompanied the start of the Christmas shopping season.
+In Philadelphia and Rochester, the police began using the term “Black Friday” and “Black Saturday” in the early 1960s to describe the heavy traffic and chaotic crowds that accompanied the start of the Christmas shopping season.
 Despite efforts by retailers to rebrand the day as “Big